emilkarlen/exactly/README.rst

 that contains the test case file, but can be changed via ``[conf]``.

-Exactly does it's best to prevent files in these directories from being modified.
+Exactly does its best to prevent files in these directories from being modified.

 The **sandbox directory structure** is temporary directories for